lbl-srg/modelica-buildings/userGuide/source/development.rst

 Models that are contributed need to follow the following guidelines, as this is needed to integrate them in the library, make them accessible to users and further maintain them:

  * They should be of general interest also to other users and well documented and tested.
- * They need to follow the coding conventions of
+ * They need to follow the coding conventions described in

-  - the `Buildings` library (see `here <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.Conventions>`_),
+  - the `Buildings library user guide <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.Conventions>`_,
-  - the Modelica Standard Library (see `here <http://simulationresearch.lbl.gov/modelica/releases/msl/3.2/help/Modelica_UsersGuide_Conventions.html#Modelica.UsersGuide.Conventions>`_), and
+  - the `Modelica Standard Library user guide <http://simulationresearch.lbl.gov/modelica/releases/msl/3.2/help/Modelica_UsersGuide_Conventions.html#Modelica.UsersGuide.Conventions>`_, and
-  - the `Buildings` library `development checklist <https://corbu.lbl.gov/trac/bie/wiki/DevelopmentCheckList>`_.
+  - the `Buildings library development checklist <https://corbu.lbl.gov/trac/bie/wiki/DevelopmentCheckList>`_.

  * They need to be made available under the `Modelica license <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.License>`_.
  * For models of fluid flow components, they need to be based on the base classes in `Buildings.Fluid.Interfaces <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Interfaces.html>`_, which are described in the `user guide <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Interfaces_UsersGuide.html#Buildings.Fluid.Interfaces.UsersGuide>`_ of this package.
 Otherwise, it becomes difficult to ensure that the implementation is numerically robust.